duartegroup/metallicious/docs/source/tutorials.rst

     cage.prepare_initial_topology()
     cage.parametrize(out_coord=f'cage_out.pdb', out_topol=f'cage_out.top')

 This will generate the coordination file (cage_out.pdb) and force-field files (cage_out.top) for the cage.
-(Remember that metallicious reorders atoms, so you need to use cage_out.pdb, not separate2.xyz).
+(Remember that metallicious reorders atoms, so for the next steps, you need to use cage_out.pdb, not separate2.xyz).

 To merge the coordinate files for the guest and cage, use the MDAnalysis package: